How to solve a serious problem - part 1 - Describing the problem, and identifying possible solutions

-by Tom Cloyd - 10 min. read - (reviewed 2024-05-02)
+by Tom Cloyd - 10 min. read - (reviewed 2025-02-23:1555 Pacific time)

-Finding possible solutions to a problem is like hunting for something you are not even sure exists - you have to have faith and patience, but als some specific skills.
+Finding possible solutions to a problem is like hunting for something you are not even sure exists - you have to have faith and patience, but also some specific skills.
 The first part of the process, described here, focuses on understanding the problem of concern, and then on locating possible solutions.
 Do this first part well and you will much reduce your risk of settling for a poor solution when a better one may exist, or of not finding a solution at all.

 With all serious problems, we are in the predicament of being in one condition but wanting to be in another.
-A good way to get at the specifics needed to address the problem well is simply to list what bothers you about your current situation.
+A good way to get at the specifics needed to address the problem well is to list what bothers you about your current situation.

 The list you produce will likely have items that can be grouped in some sensible way.
 If this is possible it should be done.
 These groups may indicate fundamental aspects of your problem, or a group of several related problems.